 Organize Your Delivery

 So, what is the purpose of this “Tell me about yourself” question?
-Basically, the interviewer wants to get a feel of how your experience can add value to their team.
+The interviewer wants to feel how your experience can add value to their team.
 Make it easier for them to answer it for themselves.
-They are already busy with their own work, don’t assume they have read and/or memorized your resume already.
+They are busy with their work; don’t assume they have already read and memorized your resume.
 The purpose of your answer is to make them curious to learn more.

 Treat this question as a short essay about yourself.
 Give them a teaser to get curious but don’t bore them with too much details.